-- (a) If the number of children in any class in Senior Kindergarten and or Grade 1 exceeds 20, in Grades 2 through 4 exceeds 24, or in Grades 5 through 7 exceeds 25, the Head of School or designate shall meet with the Instructor and a union representative to discuss the issues. - (b) If the number of students with a Ministry designation or an Individual Education Plan (IEP) in any class exceeds three, the Instructor and a union representative shall meet with the Employer to discuss the impact of the class composition on the instructional situation. - (c) If the parties are unable to reach agreement on a solution to a class size and/or composition issue, the Employer must select one or more of the following options to address the instructional situation: - (1) providing resource support or other resources to the Instructor; - (2) moving one or more students to another class; - (3) assigning a Teacher's Aide to the class; or - (4) providing the Instructor with additional preparation time.
+(a) If the number of children in any class in Senior Kindergarten and or Grade 1 exceeds 20, in Grades 2 through 4 exceeds 24, or in Grades 5 through 7 exceeds 25, the Head of School or designate shall meet with the Instructor and a union representative to discuss the issues.

+- (b) If the number of students with a Ministry designation, an Individual Education Plan (IEP) or a Student Support Plan (SSP) in any class exceeds three, the Instructor and a union representative shall meet with the Employer to discuss the impact of the class composition on the instructional situation. - (c) If the parties are unable to reach agreement on a solution to a class size and/or composition issue, the Employer must select one or more of the following options to address the instructional situation: - (1) providing learning resource support or other resources to the Instructor; - (2) moving one or more students to another class; - (3) assigning a Teacher's Aide to the class; or - (4) providing the Instructor with additional preparation time. - (d) Before the Employer may reassign scheduled learning resource time to cover an Instructor absence, it must first make every effort to cover the absence with a TOC, or by reassigning preparation time in accordance with Letter of Understanding 7 (Amendment to Clause 18.3).